chrismbirmingham/hci-face/README.md

 pip install -r requirements.txt
 ```

+If you have trouble installing pyaudio, I recommend following (these directions)[https://people.csail.mit.edu/hubert/pyaudio/].

 This may take a while, depending on your internet connection.

 Any huggingface models you choose to use should be installed automatically on first use.

-If you wish to use chatGPT (enabled by default) you will need to add your API key to your environment
+If you wish to use chatGPT (enabled by default) you will need to add your API key to your environment.

+For further details see the README in the backend folder.

 ---